Three-anti and Five-anti Campaigns: The Five-anti campaign

 An estimated 20,000 cadres and 6,000 trained workers began spying on the business affairs of fellow citizens.
 The media encouraged compliance with the government policies.
 Up to 15,000 trained propagandists were working in Shanghai by late 1951.
-By February 1952, parades of anti-Capitalist activists went door-to-door to visit business leaders.
+By February 1952, parades of anti-capitalist activists went door-to-door to visit business leaders.
 It created immense psychological pressure.
 Shanghai wards were set up to receive criticism letters from any employees.
 As many as 18,000 letters came in the first week of February 1952, and 210,000 came in by the end of the first month.
 Cadres of party members would join in on the attack.
 Some big companies would voluntarily make 1,000 confessions a day to try to protect themselves from the government.
 A prime example was the Dahua copper company owner who originally over-confessed by claiming to have illegally obtained 50 million yuan.
-His employees continued to criticize the owner for greater crime until he reconfessed to having obtained 2 billion yuan.
+The employees continued to criticize the owner for greater crime until he reconfessed to having obtained 2 billion yuan.

+Mass mobilization

+The Communist Party effectively used mass organizations to evoke emotions of hate and fear, essential for the class war, through continuous propaganda and successive mass movements.
+A "mass investigation movement" was launched, encouraging everyone to fulfill their "patriotic duty" by exposing corrupt activities, rewards for informers and safety.
+Since they heavily relied on the emotions and frustrations of the working class to fuel their campaign, they had to make sure these emotions were not fleeting and translated into actual compliance.
+Specific stages were introduced to sustain engagement such as enlarging the Three-anti campaign into a Five-anti campaign to keep the sentiments and volatile emotions of the working class growing.
+The campaigns targeted merchants and industrialists, linking their actions to national misfortunes, especially in the Korean War, to exploit patriotic sentiments and maintain public support.
+One way this was done was through blaming and accusing merchants and business owners for selling ineffective medicines, producing defective first-aid materials, and providing inferior raincoats, which allegedly caused casualties among soldiers during the war against Korea.

+Role of Chinese youth

+Recruitment and indoctrination

+Youth were mobilized through organizations, schools, indoctrination classes, and mass meetings (Chen & Chen, 1952, p.
+15).
+In fact, after the Three-anti campaign, many government positions were left empty.
+Campaigns were launched to recruit new cadres.
+Government offices across the country were told to enlist new cadres from workers with strong political beliefs and activists from the Three-Anti Campaign which often ended up being young students aiming to achieve these positions within the governments.

+Family surveillance

+Young people were instructed to expose their parents' crimes and assist cadres in persuading them to confess.
+Children were encouraged to compete in persuading or informing on their parents, facing ridicule if their parents were suspected of wrongdoing.
+Reports in the Communist press highlighted instances where children pleaded with their parents to confess to avoid social ostracism.